Kiki-Dbg/Cryptopals-Crypto-Challenges/set_1/README.md

 ##
 ### Set 1: Challenge 1 — [Convert Hex to Base64](./chal_1.py)
 **Goal:**
-Convert a hex string into Base64 string.
+Convert a hex-encoded string to Base64 representation.
 **Summary:**
-Learn basic encoding conversion between hex and Base64.
+Learn to decode hex into raw bytes and re-encode those bytes as Base64, a foundational skill required for all later Cryptopals exercises.
 **Reference:**
 [Set 1: Challenge 1](https://cryptopals.com/sets/1/challenges/1)
 **Example:**